Grow Million Bells Flowers In Containers

 Fruit

-The frutescences generate little green seed capsules after flowering, which acquire a brown colour as they mature.
+After flowering, the frutescences generate little green seed capsules, which become brown as they mature.

 Now I’m showing some famous million bells verities.
 That will help you to grow Million Bells flowers in containers.